AP 101 |

 1 |

 Topics of study are the MORE lab analysis method, water solution conductivity, precipitation reactions, solubility, acid/base reactions, and dry ice impact on acidity.
 Each week’s lab requires a report analyzing the observations made during the lab time.
+A fee of $40 will be charged at the time of registration for this course.
 Prerequisite: None; Corequisite: SC 301

 |